"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 Get Involved

 Are you a musician?
-See Music page link
+See opportunities to serve.

 Get Involved

 • Join us at our semi-annual work parties, held in the fall and spring!
 Activities include weeding and cleaning up landscaping around the property as well as some indoor maintenance projects.
-Donuts and coffee always provided!
-Interested in lending a hand?
+Donuts and coffee always provided.

 Get Involved

-• Creates connections and companionship for our homebound seniors.
+• Join us to create connections and companionship for our homebound seniors.

 Get Involved